 America’s 25 Best Donuts

-There are few treats that are more delicious than a freshly fried donut.
+There are few treats that are more delicious than a freshly fried doughnut.
 And from a plain glazed one in Texas that’s an essentially perfect representation of the form to a blueberry cake donut in California that has developed a legion of followers, we’ve tracked down the country’s 25 best.

-Before we get to our list, though, there’s one important question worth asking, and it’s a trickier one than you might think: what, exactly, is a donut?
+Before we get to our list, though, there’s one important question worth asking, and it’s a trickier one than you might think: What, exactly, is a doughnut?
 It is any sort of sweetened, fried pastry?
 Well, not exactly.
-For our purposes, we’re defining a donut as an item that you would expect to see in a donut shop: the familiar ones we know and love (of both the raised and cake varieties), crullers, apple fritters, and other donut-shop classics — you know them when you see them.
-For this reason, the Cronut, an invention that’s really only 50 percent donut (the other half is a croissant), and regional specialties like the sopapilla and the beignet, which are completely distinct foods that you don’t find in everyday donut shops, weren’t considered for our ranking.
-There are plenty of amazing true-to-form donuts out there, so we hewed as closely to tradition as possible (while keeping room for wild creativity, of course).
+For our purposes, we’re defining a doughnut as an item that you would expect to see in a doughnut shop: the familiar ones we know and love (of both the raised and cake varieties), crullers, apple fritters, and other donut-shop classics — you know them when you see them.
+For this reason, the Cronut, an invention that’s really only 50 percent doughnut (the other half is a croissant), and regional specialties like the sopapilla and the beignet, which are completely distinct foods that you don’t find in everyday doughnut shops, weren’t considered for our ranking.
+There are plenty of amazing true-to-form doughnuts out there, so we hewed as closely to tradition as possible (while keeping room for wild creativity, of course).
 As for doughnut shop chains, well, that's a whole other ranking.